 Fresh Fishing Report from the Rio Negro and the Hackbarth group.

-La Querencia is a Spanish word not easily translated into English but meaning roughly, the power of place or longing to a place; the desired place or wanting place of where the heart is.
-It comes from the verb queerer, which means to desire, to want.
-To one who visits the white flour sandbars; tea colored waters and fishes for the ferocious Peacock Bass and other exotics, the urge will become overwhelming to return to that “wanting place,” the Brazilian Rain Forest of South America and the Rio Negro River and its tributaries.
+La querencia is a Spanish word not easily translated into English but meaning roughly, the power of place or longing for a place; the desired place or wanting place of where the heart is.
+It comes from the verb queerer, which means to desire or to want.
+To one who visits the white-flour sandbars, tea-colored waters, and fishes for the ferocious peacock bass and other exotics, the urge will become overwhelming to return to that “wanting place,” the Brazilian Rain Forest of South America and the Rio Negro River and its tributaries.

 As host, leader and destination guide I really enjoy “mixed groups” – those who have visited previously and those we fondly call “newbies.”
 I love to hear the stories of adventures past and the follow up expressions and comments of adventurers present.
 One of the best -“I’m really liking your stories, David, but I’m ready for a story of my own!
 Can we get started now?”